Caroline, or Change: Workshops & Off-Broadway

 The musical was first workshopped in 1999 at New York's Off-Broadway Public Theater.
 Director George C. Wolfe continued to workshop the musical at the Public Theater, where it opened on November 30, 2003, and closed on February 1, 2004.

 Original Broadway Production

 It transferred to Broadway at the Eugene O'Neill Theatre on May 2, 2004, and closed on August 29, 2004, after 136 performances and 22 previews.
 The musical starred Tonya Pinkins in the title role, Anika Noni Rose as Emmie Thibodeaux, Harrison Chad as Noah Gellman, Veanne Cox as Rose Stopnick Gellman and Chandra Wilson as Dotty Moffett (all both off-and on-Broadway).
 The choreographer was Hope Clarke; scenic design by Riccardo Hernandez; costume design by Paul Tazewell; and lighting design by Jules Fisher and Peggy Eisenhauer.
-Despite its relatively short run, it was critically acclaimed and nominated for six Tony Awards, including Best Musical.
+Despite its relatively short run, it was critically acclaimed and nominated for six Tony Awards, including Best Musical – winning Best Featured Actress in a Musical for Anika Noni Rose.